dmx-systems/cytoscape-edge-connections/README.md

 ## Description

-This Cytoscape extension allow edges to be connected to other edges, according to the Associative Model of Data ([demo](https://jri.github.io/cytoscape-edge-connections)).
+This Cytoscape extension allows edges to connect other edges, according to the Associative Model of Data ([demo](https://jri.github.io/cytoscape-edge-connections)).

 This extension superimposes every edge with an auxiliary node, the "aux node".
 An aux node represents an edge and acts as a vehicle for connecting that edge.

-Note: an edge is *not* represented as 2 edges with the aux node in between.
-Existing edges are not structurally changed.
+Note: this extension does *not* emulate an edge by 2 edges with the aux node in the middle.
+Edges are not structurally changed.
 Instead the aux node is just superimposed, and the extension cares about keeping the aux node position in-sync with the edge position.
 This approach has several advantages:

-1. The original graph structure is not changed, and existing traversal algorithms are not required to be adapted.
+1. The original graph structure is not changed, and existing Cytoscape traversal algorithms continue to work.
-2. Cytoscape's advanced edge rendering capabilities (e.g. curved parallel edges) are leveraged.
+2. Cytoscape's advanced edge rendering capabilities (e.g. curved parallel edges) continue to work.
-3. Cytoscape's layout algorithms are leveraged.
+3. Cytoscape's layout algorithms continue to work.
 Aux nodes are locked and do not participate in layout.

 ## The Associative Model of Data